Europe on edge as Nord Stream Russian gas link enters planned shutdown | Headlines

 MULTI-BILLION ECONOMIC BLOW Germany has moved to stage two of a three-tier emergency gas plan, which is one step before the government rations fuel consumption.

 It has also warned of recession if Russian gas flows are halted.
 The blow to the economy could be 193 billion euros ($195 billion) in the second half of this year, data from the vbw industry association of the state of Bavaria showed last month.
-"The abrupt end of Russian gas imports would also have a significant impact on the workforce in Germany...around 5.6 million jobs would be affected by the consequences," vwb's managing director Bertram Brossard said.
+"The abrupt end of Russian gas imports would also have a significant impact on the workforce in Germany ...
+Around 5.6 million jobs would be affected by the consequences," VW's managing director Bertram Brossard said.

 The effects would be wider still.
 A complete halt would keep European gas prices, which have already stung industry and households, higher for longer.
 Wholesale Dutch gas prices, the European benchmark, have risen more than 400% since last July.